mozilla/data-docs/src/concepts/metric_hub.md

 # This can be any string value.
 It's currently not being used but in the future, this could be used to visually group different metrics by category.
 category = "performance"

+# And optional owner or team owning this metric
+owner = "example@mozilla.org"

+# Whether the metric is deprecated and should no longer be used
+deprecated = false
 ```

+Since metrics aggregate data, the metric SQL definition must contain some aggregation method (like `SUM`, `COUNT`, ...) to be valid.

+Existing metrics cannot be removed after they have been added to Metric Hub.
+Other tools or configurations might still reference the
+deleted metric resulting in their computations to break.
+Instead, to indicate that a metric should no longer be used `deprecated` should
+be set to `true`.

 ### `[dimensions]` Section

 Dimensions define a field or dimension on which the client population should be segmented.
 Dimensions are used in OpMon.
-For segmenting populations in clients see the `[segments]` section.
+For segmenting client populations clients see the `[segments]` section.

 For example: